elysium-suite/aeacus/README.md

 0. **Extract the release** into `/opt/aeacus` (Linux) or `C:\aeacus\` (Windows).

-	> You should try compiling it yourself!
-If not, you can [download the releases here](https://github.com/elysium-suite/aeacus/releases).
+	> Try compiling it yourself!
+Or, you can [download the releases here](https://github.com/elysium-suite/aeacus/releases).

 1. **Set up the environment.**